 Fun Facts About Mont Saint Michel

-Mont Saint Michel has a circumference of one kilometre, rises over 90 metres above sea level and covers 250 square acres.
+Mont Saint Michel has a circumference of one kilometer, rises over 90 meters above sea level and covers 250 square acres.
 The Island is surrounded by quicksand.
 Medieval pilgrims called the abbey “St. Michael in Peril of the Sea” because of the dangerous quicksands when the tides are low.
 Even today, visitors are advised not to walk across the sands (and only on the bridge), although some still try.

 The Dangerous High Tides of Mont Saint Michel